karlseguin/the-little-redis-book/en/redis.md

 	redis.exec()

 If another client changes the value of `powerlevel` after we've called `watch` on it, our transaction will fail.
 If no client changes the value, the set will work.
 We can execute this code in a loop until it works.

-### Time Values

-A slightly less common pattern that I'm fond of is using sorted sets to track time value.
-In Redis' documentation the sorting value is called a *score*, which might limit some people's imagination of different ways they can put it to use.

-Let's say we want to track the stock prices for a symbol.
-Our key would be the symbol, our *score* would be the timestamp and our value the price:

-	redis.zadd('GOOG', Time.now.utc.to_i-100, 625.03)
-	redis.zadd('GOOG', Time.now.utc.to_i-95, 623.01)
-	redis.zadd('GOOG', Time.now.utc.to_i-95, 625.02)
-	redis.zadd('GOOG', Time.now.utc.to_i-92, 624.98)

-By using `zrangebyscore` we can get a range of values by a score.
-In our case that means getting values for a specific date range.
-If we wanted to get the last 5 seconds worth of prices, we could do:

-	redis.zrangebyscore('GOOG', (Time.now.utc - 5).to_i, Time.now.utc.to_i)

 ### Keys Anti-Pattern